tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

-In the past, the cost of denormal floating-point operations has been used for information stealing with SVG filters, an attack that has been mitigated by changing timer resolution in the browsers but also by the CPU manufacturers addressing denormal timing (to some extent).
+In the past, the cost of denormal floating-point operations has been used for information stealing with SVG filters, an attack that has been mitigated by changing timer resolution in the browsers but also by the CPU manufacturers addressing denormal timing (to some extent), or by having the hardware flush subnormals to zero.

 As time goes by, the hardware problems are mitigated, and new ones are introduced, eg, GPUs now support denormals, but they implement